 This homemade brownie recipe will change your life!
-No more box mixes, because this is seriously the best homemade brownies recipe you’ll ever try.
+No more box mixes, because these are seriously the best homemade brownies you’ll ever try.
 My whole family begs for them!

 This may be a cooking blog, but I find myself sharing some of my deepest, darkest secrets (never having tried oatmeal before, for instance) here.
 So far you all have accepted me and all the horrible things I’ve kept hidden for years and years.
 I can only hope that you will continue to stand by my side as I reveal this next bit of private information about myself.

 I prefer my brownies to be made from a box mix.